-The Navy Federal Credit Union serves 7.5 million military members and their families and is the world’s largest credit union.
-If you currently bank with Navy Federal, or you plan to do business with someone who banks at Navy Federal, you’ll need to know the bank’s routing number.
+Navy Federal Credit Union serves over 12 million members, including military members, veterans and their families.
+If you currently bank with Navy Federal, you’ll need to know the bank’s routing number.

 |Navy Federal Credit Union Routing Number|

 Routing numbers are sometimes called ABA numbers or routing transit numbers.
 A routing number is comprised of nine digits and is used to identify a bank or credit union.
 The first four digits are the Federal Reserve routing symbol, the next four digits are the ABA institution identifier and the final digit is referred to as the “check digit.”

 Banks Can Have Multiple Routing Numbers

 Although Navy Federal Credit Union only uses one routing number for all of its transactions, many large financial institutions that have locations in different states have more than one routing number.
 For example, Wells Fargo and Bank of America, Member FDIC, have dozens of routing numbers.

 Navy Federal uses the same routing number for domestic wire transfers as it does for direct deposits and checks.
 Other financial institutions, however, opt to use a separate routing number for wire transfers, so it is important to check with the specific bank or credit union to determine if this is the case, and if so, what the wire transfer routing number is.

 International wire transfers sometimes require a SWIFT code, a series of eight to 11 characters, including both numbers and letters.
 Navy Federal does not have a SWIFT code because it accepts only U.S. currency, but other banks and credit unions do.
 If you need to receive an international wire transfer, you’ll need to use an intermediary bank in order to transfer the funds to your Navy Federal account.

 How To Find Your Navy Federal Routing Number